ishtatann/SpaceTradersUnitySDK/docs/FleetApi.md

 Get Ship

-Retrieve the details of your ship.
+Retrieve the details of a ship under your agent's ownership.

 ### Example
 ```csharp